How to Debounce Backend Events Reliably

 This works in a single process.
 It does not survive restarts, and it does not coordinate across instances.

-Where it breaks
+Where it gets hard

 With two or more instances handling events, each instance has its own timer map.
 The same debounce key gets independent timers on different instances, leading to duplicate actions or missed consolidation.